Last Updated 08/01/2023.

 Most people would say Dubai is known for wealth, skyscrapers, luxury shopping, glitzy nightlife, and white-clad Arabs driving expensive cars on desert roads.
 Dubai is also known for being a jet-set holiday destination.
 There’s more to Dubai.
-You’ll find history, culture, a mixed-bag of nationalities, workers, and expats.
+You’ll find history, culture, a mixed bag of nationalities, workers, and ex-pats.
 Dubai is also known for heat, and yes it’s hot!
-Most visitors will spend the bulk of their stay enjoying air-conditioned spaces, in hotels, cars, and luxury malls.
+Most visitors will spend the bulk of their stay enjoying air-conditioned spaces, in hotels, cars, gyms, and luxury malls.
 We’ll share a little more about Dubai in this post and why we love it, after imagining we wouldn’t.
 This is our answer to the question, what is Dubai known for?

-There may be affiliate links in this post from which we may earn commission if you choose to use them.
+There may be affiliate links in this post from which we may earn a commission if you choose to use them.

 List of Things Dubai is Known For